petros-d/docs/enterprise/install-airgapped.md

 Regardless of whether you choose to mirror or manually pull/push images to your private registry, the returned images and/or tags must be made accessible within your network.

-In the Helm chart values.yaml, you must refer to the private registry.
-There are two options:
+In your `values.yaml` file, you must refer to the private registry.
+There are two options for doing this:

-1. Configure only the private registry URL, leaving images and tags to the default values in the Helm chart
+- Configure only the private registry URL, leaving images and tags as their default values in the Helm chart.
-2. Configure each image individually, which allows you to specify a different image/tag if desired
+- Configure each image individually, which allows you to specify a different image/tag if desired.

+Use the following topics to learn more about each of these options.

-### Configuring a private registry
+### Option 1: Configure a private registry

-A private registry can be configured in the global section of values.yaml:
+A private registry can be configured in the `global` section of `values.yaml`:

 ```yaml
 global: